ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## Capsule Type Registrations {#iana-types}

-This document requests IANA add the following values to the "HTTP Capsule Types" registry maintained at
+This document requests IANA to add the following values to the "HTTP Capsule Types" registry maintained at
 <[](https://www.iana.org/assignments/http-capsule-protocol)>.